-You may be eligible to waive the PFL benefit and the payroll deductions.
-If your regular schedule is less than 26 consecutive weeks (6 months) or 175 days in a period of 52 consecutive weeks, you can simply complete the PFL-Waiver Form.
-If you wish to waive PFL benefit, please print and complete the PFL-Waiver Form, and email the form to email@example.com.
+You may be eligible to waive the PFL benefit and payroll deductions if your regular schedule is less than 26 consecutive weeks (6 months) or 175 days in a period of 52 consecutive weeks.
+If you wish to waive the PFL benefit, please complete the PFL-Waiver Form within Workday.

 Access Your W-2s and Pay Stubs